 - ScanFitPRO by EyePrint Prosthetics (totally digitally designed from our Eaglet ESP scanner)

 - & many others.

-We are pleased to announce that Dr. Joseph DiGiorgio and Dr. Stephanie DiGiorgio are now certified to fit the new BostonSight SCLERAL lenses.
+Dr. Joseph DiGiorgio and Dr. Stephanie DiGiorgio are certified to fit the BostonSight SCLERAL lenses.
 These unique scleral lenses are designed based on data gathered from 1,000s of challenging cases involving irregular and diseased corneas used by the Boston Foundation, developers of the PROSE lens.